randomaccess2023/MG2023/Video 69/README.md

 # `AdaBoost Classifier` using Scikit-Learn

 `AdaBoost Classifier` is a supervised machine learning algorithm.
-AdaBoost is the short for __Adaptive Boosting__, which is used as an ensemble method in machine learning.
+AdaBoost is short for __Adaptive Boosting__ and is used as an ensemble method in machine learning.
 The core principle of AdaBoost is to fit a sequence of weak learners (i.e., models that are only slightly better than random guessing, such as small decision trees) on repeatedly modified versions of the data.

 I used `dry_bean.xlsx` dataset for this example.
 The dataset is available in the repository.
 It contains 7 types of beans: __SEKER, BARBUNYA, BOMBAY, CALI, HOROZ, SIRA & DERMASON__.